moodleou/moodle-quiz_answersheets/readme.md

-# Answer sheets quiz report
+# Export quiz attempts report

 This 'report' is actually a tool like the standard Response quiz report, but which lets Staff to generate a paper version of quizzes and create attempts for Students.